 - 🟥 OSE Searchable Opportunities Database – The Office of Scholarly Engagement will reach out to students with more information about this service.

 - ✅ Qualtrics – Qualtrics is now available using your HMS credentials at hms.qualtrics.com.
 See this article for more information: Access Qualtrics

 - ⚠️ Self-Registration Accounts for Hospital Affiliates – Self-Registration is offline.
 To request a new affiliate account, contact the HMS IT Service Desk.

 - ✅ UpToDate Authorization – UpToDate access has been restored for eligible MD students.

 - ✅ Zoom – You may need to sign in again and reconnect your calendar.

 Last updated on April 9 at 1:00 PM.

 You can access many of the applications that were listed on the eCommons portal by adding them to your "My Applications" block in your MyHMS dashboard.
-Select Add under relevant applications on the My Applications Selector page, then navigate to your MyHMS dashboard to view and access the added applications.
+On the My Applications Selector page, select Add under relevant applications, then go to your MyHMS dashboard to view and access the added applications.